 The Foundation's contributions pool has been adequate to cover its commitments to date.
 However, its trustees have long realized the need for a funding component capable of providing an annual income stream sufficient to meet the planned investment objectives established for any given year.
 The creation of the Bethel Park Community Foundation Endowment Fund adds the necessary funding dimension.

 The formation and subsequent growth of an endowment component will provide a reservoir of resources which, when fully subscribed, will generate a flow of funds to both finance ongoing obligations and support new community-enhancing initiatives.
-Distributions from the Fund will be in accord with the four major focus areas established for the Foundation as a whole.
+Distributions from the fund will be in accord with the four major focus areas established for the Foundation as a whole.
 The endowment has been structured to include three categories of giving:

 The Community Betterment Fund - Grants in this segment will be made annually from investment earnings to fund new projects and to maintain those previously approved.

-Scholarship Fund - Grants will be made annually from investments earnings to fund annual scholarship awards in accordance with policies and regulations established by the Scholarship Committee of the Education and Technology Focus Group, and designed to assist both graduation seniors and adults seeking higher education.
+Scholarship Fund - Grants will be made annually from investments earnings to fund annual scholarship awards in accordance with policies and regulations established by the Scholarship Committee of the Education and Technology Focus Group, and designed to assist both graduating seniors and adults seeking higher education.

 Individual, Family and Organization Fund - Grants from these separate fund designations will be made annually from investment earnings to fund projects chosen by individual, family and organization donors.
 Each project will be approved by the BPCF Board of Trustees as being consistent with the mission and the charter of the Foundation.
-Minimum Contribution - $10,000.